 - A. If medications are administered during the course of HCBS-CHRP service delivery by the waiver service provider, the following shall apply: - 1.
 Medications must by prescribed by a Licensed Mmedical pProfessional.
 Prescriptions and/or orders must be kept in the Celient's record. - 2.
-HCBS-CHRP waiver service providers must complete on-site monitoring of the administration of medications to waiver participants including inspecting medications for labeling, safe storage, completing pill counts, and reviewing and reconciling the medication administration records, and interviews with staff and participants. - 3.
-Twenty-four24- hour child care facilities, foster care homes, and child placement agencies must-also ensure compliance with the Colorado Department of Human Services DHS-rules regarding monitoring of medication administration practices in at 10 CCR 2509-8.714.81. - 4.
+HCBS-CHRP waiver service providers must complete on-site monitoring of the administration of medications to waiver participants including inspecting medications for

+- labeling, safe storage, completing pill counts, and reviewing and reconciling the medication administration records, and interviews with staff and participants. - 3.
+Specialized Group Facilities, Residential Child Care Facilities, Twenty-four hour child care facilities, Foster Care Homes, Licensed Child Care Facilities (less than 24 hours) and Cehild Pplacement Aagencies must-also ensure compliance with the Colorado Department of Human Services DHS-rules regarding monitoring of medication administration practices in at 10 CCR 2509-8.714.81. - 4.
 Persons administering medications shall complete a course in medication administration through an aApproved t∓raining e≣ntity approved by the Colorado Department of Public Health and Environment.